 Day 5: Tuesday, December 4th – Salzburg

 After breakfast you’ll venture into Salzburg for the “Mountains & Mythology” tour.
 You’ll scale the Mönchsberg Mountain that surrounds the historic city center and hear local legends passed down from centuries gone by.

 Once again you’ll be given ample time for lunch on your own before regrouping and climbing up to the Hohensalzburg fortress.
 The massive fortress has dominated the backdrop of the city since the 12th century.
 You’ll be treated to a “Hidden Corners” tour of the fortress and explore areas not normally seen by visitors.

-After the tour we’ll grab our spots on the Getreidegasse for Salzburg’s Krampuslauf.
+In the evening, we’ll grab our spots on the Linzergasse for the first of two Krampuslaufs in Salzburg.
+Once the demons clear out from Linzergasse, we’ll dash across the Salzach river and set up on the Getreidegasse for the second Krampuslauf of the night.
 December 5th is Saint Nicholas, when Saint Nick traditionally visits homes.
 In many places, he visits at night while the children are sleeping.
 But in rural Alpine areas he visits in the evening and is always sure to have one or two or three Krampuses along to set everyone straight.

 In the morning, you’ll board a coach for your last transfer out of the mountains from Salzburg, Austria to Munich, Germany.
 After checking in to our hotel we’ll make our way to Augustiner am Dom restaurant for a Bavarian lunch together.

 After lunch, your Tour Leader will take you on a deathly tour of Munich featuring the 12th century St. Peter’s church (including the complete jewel studded skeleton of Saint Mundtia), the insanely Baroque Asamkirche, and the Old South Cemetery which was founded as a plague cemetery in the 16th century.